Frequently asked questions

 Representatives from our five shareholding councils sit on the Partners Committee, which provides governance oversight of Tiaki Wai.
 Through the Statement of Expectations (SOE), the Partners Committee sets the high-level direction for Tiaki Wai, reflecting the needs and priorities of their communities.

 How that direction is delivered is up to Tiaki Wai.
-Its approach to meeting the expectations set out in the SOE will be set out in the Water Services Strategy, which will be published before 1 July 2026.
+Its approach to meeting the expectations set out in the SOE is set out in the Water Services Strategy.

 From 1 July, councils will no longer decide funding for individual projects or programmes, set annual water budgets, or determine what people pay for water services.
 These decisions will be made by Tiaki Wai.